Xamla/xamla_motion/docs/source/data_types.rst

 JointValues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointValues
     :members:

 JointLimits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointLimits
     :members:

 JointStates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointStates
     :members:

 JointPath
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointPath
     :members:

 JointTrajectoryPoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointTrajectoryPoint
     :members:

 JointTrajectory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointTrajectory
     :members:

 PlanParameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: PlanParameters
     :members: